vishnupv074/UserActivity/README.md

     ```commandline
    python manage.py runscripts script
     ```
-   dummy data is stores in `test.json` file which is store inside the diresctory `scripts`.
+   Dummy data is stores in `test.json` file which is store inside the diresctory `scripts`.
-   When this command runs the file `scripts/script.py` executes and dummy data will be stored.
+   When this command runs the file `scripts/script.py` executed and dummy data will be stored in db.

 6. Running the local server
     ```commandline